-The European Commission had been actively involved in the campaign for several years, but the initiative was particularly important in times of crisis.
-Evidence that the "Eurocrats" as they were often called, were sensitive to social realities in the country where they work.
+The European Commission has been actively involved in the campaign for several years, but the initiative is particularly important in times of crisis.
+Evidence that the "Eurocrats" as they are often called, are sensitive to social realities in the country where they work.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

 ||Poster of the "Shoe Box campaign"